sunitathararom/sunitathararom/README.md

 <h3 align="center">Digital Business and Information Systems Student</h3>

 <p align="center">
-  <em>Turning data and business requirements into meaningful insights, efficient systems, and practical solutions.</em>
+  <em>Making data make sense and workflows work better.</em>
 </p>
 ---

 ## 👤 About Me
-I am a fourth-year **Digital Business and Information Systems** student at Mahasarakham University with a passion for leveraging technology to improve business performance.
+I am a fourth-year Digital Business and Information Systems student at Mahasarakham University, focusing on how to bridge the gap between data and everyday business decisions.

-My interests include **Data Analytics, Business Intelligence, Business Analysis, System Analysis,** and **Business Process Automation**.
-I enjoy turning data and business requirements into meaningful insights, efficient systems, and practical solutions through modern digital technologies.
+My main interests are Data Analytics, Business Intelligence, and AI-driven Automation.
+I enjoy working with data, understanding business requirements, and building practical systems that help workflows run more smoothly.

+I am a continuous learner who is always curious about new technologies.
+I am currently looking for opportunities to apply what I've learned to real-world challenges and grow alongside a dynamic team.

 ## 🎓 Education
 **Mahasarakham University** <br>